Coupling Quantum Matter and Gravity: Introduction and preliminary discussion

 Hence, according to GR, the centre of mass of a banana will not describe the same worldline as that of an apple for the same initial conditions, due to the higher quadrupole moment of the former, which couples to the spacetime curvature.
 Adding spin angular momentum with respect to the centre of mass will again influence its trajectory, again due to curvature couplings. \footnote{The spin-curvature coupling is already present in the standard (lowest order) pole-dipole approximation of the Mathisson--Papapetrou--Dixon equation, the quadrupole coupling appears in the next order; see, e.g., the beautiful review \cite{dixonNewMechanicsMathisson2015}.} Nothing of that sort is, of course, in violation of the equivalence principle, since all these deviations can be fully accounted for by a single spacetime geometry.

 Likewise, in QM, the `centre' of a wave packet need not fall on the same trajectory as a point particle for equivalent initial conditions.
 Also, the wave behaviour of the former does depend on the inertial mass of the particle it represents (as the de~Broglie wavelength does).
 Again, this does not \emph{per se} contradict the equivalence principle, as sometimes suggested following a famous argument by Salecker (and contradicted by Feynman) made during the famous 1957 Chapel Hill conference~\cite[chapter\,23]{chapelhill1957}.
 In fact, in can be proven that \emph{any} solution to the \schr\ equation in a homogeneous (though arbitrarily time dependent) force field is obtained from a solution of the force-free equation by translating it along the integral flow of a classical solution curve and multiplying it with an appropriate space- and time-dependent phase factor~\cite{giuliniEP2012}.
-This implies that the spatial probability distribution falls exactly like a continuous dust cloud of classical particles with identical initial velocities. \footnote{ More precisely, the theorem says this: if $\vec F(t)$ is a homogeneous force field and $V(t,\vec x)= -\vec x\cdot\vec F(t)$ the corresponding potential that appears in the \schr\ equation, then any solution $\psi$ of the latter is of the form $\bigl(\exp(\mathrm{i}\alpha)\,\psi'\bigr)\circ\Phi^{-1}$, where $\psi'$ is a solution of the free \schr\ equation, $\Phi:\mathbb{R}^4\rightarrow\mathbb{R}^4$ is the flow map $(t,\vec x)\mapsto\Phi(t,\vec x):=(t,\vec x+\vec\xi(t))$, corresponding to a classical solution of $m\ddot{\vec\xi}(t)=\vec F(t)$ with initial condition $\vec\xi(t=0)=\vec 0$ and arbitrary initial velocity, and $\alpha(t,\vec x)$ is a phase factor for which an explicit integral formula can be written down depending on $\vec\xi(t)$; see \cite[section\,3]{giuliniEP2012} for more details.} If the particles' spatial paths only depend on the ratio of the gravitational to the inertial mass, then so does the `path' of the probability distribution.
+This implies that the spatial probability distribution falls exactly like a continuous dust cloud of classical particles with identical initial velocities.
+If the particles' spatial paths only depend on the ratio of the gravitational to the inertial mass, then so does the `path' of the probability distribution.
 Note that this statement is exact and holds for \emph{all} solutions to the \schr\ equation, not just those approximating classical behaviour.